The ILF Scotland 2015 Fund is designed to support individuals who have complex disabilities to live independently in Scotland or Northern Ireland.

 The Northern Ireland Government took the decision that residents from Northern Ireland who used to receive funding from the ILF UK would continue to receive funds through ILF Scotland when it was established in 2015.
 ILF Scotland has therefore continued to provide funding for over 400 people in Northern Ireland since July 1st 2015 and people’s funds are administered by the same staff who administer funds for people in Scotland.

 Guiding our work on the 2015 Fund are our policies.
 You'll find links to our key ILF Scotland policies on this website.
-You'll also find policies that are specifically for our work in Northern Ireland.

 If you have any queries, please contact us.